Monday, September 30, 2024

 selector: 'app-account',

-templateUrl: './account.component.html'
+templateUrl: './account-detail.component.html'

 })

-export class AccountComponent implements OnInit{
+export class AccountDetailComponent implements OnInit{

-acctNo: string;
+acctNo!: string;

-account: {accountnumber: string, type: string, balance: number};
+account: {accountnumber: number, type: string, balance: number}= {accountnumber: 9999, type: 'C', balance:0};

 constructor(private route: ActivatedRoute, private router: Router){ }